modbender/nuxt-tiptap-editor/README.md

 4. Now edit the HTML, replace `button` with your UI provided component, or style it using tailwind, etc.

 That's it!
-You can now use Nuxt TipTap in your Nuxt app ✨
+You can now use Nuxt TipTap Editor in your Nuxt app ✨

 **P.S** Currently, this module only provides minimal and essential imports to quickly add TipTap Editor to your Nuxt 3 App.
 The only main reason this module came to exist is to provide auto import to your Nuxt 3 App.
 More features might be added later on.